 Our school day officially begins at 8:30 and ends at 2:50 (Wednesdays, 1:50).
 However, students are permitted on campus as early as 8:00.
 Please, do not drop off your child prior to this time because there is a possibility that he or she will be unsupervised while on school grounds.
 When students arrive between 8:00 and 8:30, they are expected to report directly to class (Purple House, Room 970).
 If students arrive after 8:30, they will be marked tardy.
 Therefore, if you are driving your child to school, please make sure that you take into consideration traffic habits and plan accordingly.
 Please let me know in writing or by email, on a daily basis, if there will be any change in how your child is getting home.
 (We are not permitted to rely on what a student tells us when it comes to daily transportation changes.)

-Whenever visiting the classroom or school, you are required to stop in at the office and obtain a visitor’s pass.
+Whenever visiting the school or going on a field trip, you are required to stop in at the office and obtain a visitor’s pass.
+(You must be an “approved volunteer” in the system to receive this pass.)
 In order to maintain school safety, it is necessary for us to know who is on our campus at all times.

 School breakfast is $1.25 each day and lunch will cost $2.80 this year.
 Students may bring lunch money on a daily basis, pay for the week or for the month, or you can even pay online.
 If you do not wish for your child to use lunch money to buy “extras,” please send a note stating this so that the lunchroom staff is aware.